Why Do Cats Need a Routine? The 5 Surprising Benefits

 In Conclusion

 Cats require a routine to feel safe and secure in their environment.
-When a cat has a routine, they know what to expect and are confident that you will feed them and that they aren’t in any danger.
+When a cat has a routine, they know what to expect and are confident that you will feed them and that they are not in any danger.
 Keeping your cat in a routine can also help keep them healthier, as there is evidence that cats get sick more often when their routine changes frequently.
 Routines also help prevent your cat from getting bored, which can lead to aggressive behavior.
 Get your cat into a routine by getting on one yourself and sticking to it.